-During the first four weeks, shorkies will breastfeed every two hours.
-If the puppy is not with its mother, feed it milk substitute every two hours.
-After week eight, reduce the feeding frequency step by step until you feed your shorkie three times per day.
-Give your puppy treats between meals, but don't free-feed it.
-If your puppy gets many treats, don't expect it to eat a full portion meal.
-Adult shorkies can eat once or twice per day.
+During the first four weeks, shorkies will nurse every two hours.
+If the puppy is not with their mother, feed them a milk substitute every two hours.
+From 5 weeks of age to 3 months, your puppy may be free-fed.
+When your shorkie puppy reaches 3 months, reduce the feeding frequency step by step until you feed your shorkie three to four times per day.

 You can give your puppy small treats between meals but don't free-feed them.
 Adult shorkies should eat at least twice per day, with smaller shorkies requiring three to four small meals per day.
 Full-grown shorkies and puppies can experience sudden drops in blood sugar if not fed frequently enough.

 Shorkies and hypoglycemia